Moamen-Tamer/AlphaList/README.md

 # AlphaList

-A simple C++ program that collects names and ages from the user, stores them using STL `vector`s, and sorts the data alphabetically by name.
+A simple C++ program that collects names and ages from the user, stores them using STL `vector`, and sorts the data alphabetically by name.

 ---